Astros vs. Yankees MLB Betting Odds, Trends & Prediction

 Astros vs. Yankees MLB Betting Trends

-The total has gone UNDER in 7 of Houston’s last 8 games on the road
+The total has gone OVER in 4 of NY Yankees’ last 5 games

-Over/Under has gone UNDER in 6 of NY Yankees’ last 8 games against an opponent in the American League West Division
+Over/Under has gone UNDER in 7 of Houston’s last 9 games on the road

-The total has gone UNDER in 5 of Houston’s last 7 games against an opponent in the American League East Division
+The total has gone OVER in 5 of NY Yankees’ last 7 games at home

-The total has gone OVER in 6 of NY Yankees’ last 8 games when playing as the favorite
+The total has gone OVER in 5 of Houston’s last 7 games when playing on the road against NY Yankees

 Astros vs. Yankees MLB BETTING PREDICTION

 Take New York.
-The Yankees have won five out of their last six games overall, are 12-4 in their last 16 home games and are 10-2 in their last 12 games when facing an opponent from the American League West.
-On the other side, the Astros are just 2-10 in their last 12 games against the Yankees, which includes an eight-game losing streak versus New York.
-Houston has dropped nine of its last 12 road games as well.
+The Astros are 1-4 in their last five games overall, are 1-10 in their last 11 games against the Yankees and are 3-10 in their last 13 road games.
+On the other side, the Yankees are 8-3 in their last 11 games overall, are 16-6 in their last 22 home games and are 6-1 in their last seven games against an opponent in the American League.